xinyumz/strapi-starter-project/src/plugins/translator/README.md

 The Translator plugin provides seamless integration with Google Cloud Translation API, enabling automatic translation of content to multiple target languages with fallback mechanisms, translation quality management, and professional error handling.

+**🔄 Flexible Architecture Note:** While this plugin currently uses Google Cloud Translation as the default provider, the system is designed with a modular architecture that supports multiple translation providers (OpenAI GPT, Azure Translator, AWS Translate, DeepL API) and can be easily reconfigured without code changes.

 ## 🎯 **Core Features**

 ### **Google Cloud Translation Integration**